Kernle32DLL/go-httpbulk/README.md

 ### Usage

 First, you have to instantiate a `bulk.Executor`.
-This can be either done via `bulk.NewExecutor` (which takes option style parameters), or via `
+This can be either done via `bulk.NewExecutor` (which takes option style parameters), or via `bulk.NewSimpleExecutor` (which takes fixed parameters).

 ```go
 bulk.NewExecutor(bulk.Client(http.DefaultClient), bulk.ConcurrencyLimit(10))